Schemex: Discovering Structural Abstractions from Examples: Schemex System

 \subsubsection{Stage 1: Clustering.}

-Sam clicks Run Clustering (see Figure \ref{fig:clusering}).
-Schemex processes all examples at once and proposes three clusters: Empirical Studies, Theoretical Contributions, and System Design and Evaluation.
+Sam clicks ``Run Clustering'' (see Figure \ref{fig:clustering}).
+Schemex processes all examples at once and proposes three clusters: \textit{Empirical Studies}, \textit{Theoretical Contributions}, and \textit{System Design \& Evaluation}, reflecting structurally distinct abstract types that emerged from the examples: for instance, empirical abstracts center on research questions, methodology, and findings; while system abstracts follow a build-then-validate arc.
 Each cluster is represented as a node on the interface.
-Curious about theory papers, Sam clicks on the Theoretical Contributions node.
-A side panel opens, showing common features shared by the cluster: 1) Discussion of frameworks or concepts that advance understanding; 2) Emphasis on implications for theory or policy; 3) Engagement with existing literature to reframe or extend prior theories.
+Curious about theory papers, Sam clicks on the \textit{Theoretical Contributions} node.
+A side panel opens, showing common features shared by this cluster: 1) \textit{Discussion of frameworks or concepts that advance understanding;} 2) \textit{Emphasis on implications for theory or policy;} 3) \textit{Engagement with existing literature to reframe or extend prior theories.}

-Below this summary, a feature-example relationship matrix lists each abstract in the cluster and indicates (yes/partial/no) whether it exhibits each feature, with citations to the supporting text spans.
-For example, the snippet ``...generates implications for design and policy changes'' shows that the paper abstract is about emphasis on implications for theory or policy.
-Sam skims the side panel, learns the common features of each cluster, and confirms that the clustering is coherent, deciding to proceed with this subset.
-This ensures schema induction is grounded in evidence (DG1) and prevents overgeneralization across mismatched examples (DG2).
+Below this summary, a feature-example matrix lists each abstract in the cluster and indicates whether it exhibits each feature (yes/partial/no), with citations to the supporting text spans.
+For example, the snippet from one abstract - \textit{``...generates implications for design and policy changes''} - demonstrates alignment with the cluster's second feature.
+Sam skims the side panel and confirms that the clustering is coherent.
+They decide to proceed with the theory cluster.
+This ensures schema induction is grounded in evidence (DG1) and prevents overgeneralization (DG2).